Kroger ending some COVID-19 benefits for unvaccinated employees - NewsBreak

 Early last year Kroger implemented emergency leave that allowed paid time off for any worker diagnosed with COVID-19.
 All employees were eligible to receive their standard pay for up to 14 days.

-As Kroger modifies some of its policies, the company said that it will continue to encourage workers to get vaccinated with $100 payments given to all fully vaccinated employees.Pfizer confirms COVID pill appears to works against omicron
+As Kroger modifies some of its policies, the company said that it will continue to encourage workers to get vaccinated with $100 payments given to all fully vaccinated employees.Arkansas restaurant owners comment on server fired after receiving $4,400 tip

 Kroger employs almost a half million people who interact with as many as 9 million customers daily.